 Below is a list of popular universities that accept Spring applications, along with some of their sought-after programs.

-📝 Pro Tip: Always check the official university website for the most accurate and updated Spring intake offerings.
-Some programs may not be available every year, and admission criteria may vary depending on the department.
+Useful Tip: For more accurate and updated Spring intake offerings, always verify from the official university website.
+Some programs may not available every year and admission criteria may vary.

 Spring Intake Deadlines for Popular Universities in USA